 by email on - email@example.com

 Thank you to all those that have already volunteered

 There is a digital version of the latest edition of our Parish magazine, Country News.
 Clicking this text will take you to the Country News

 Parish Council Meeting

-Shillingford Parish Council held its meeting online on Tuesday 13th April 2021 at 7:30 pm.
-The meeting was attended by three members of the public.
+Shillingford Parish Council held its first in-person meeting of the year on Tuesday 18th May 2021 at 7:30 pm.
+The meeting, at the village hall, was attended by ten members of the public.